riverbed/steelscript-appresponse/docs/tutorial.rst

 Setting granularity to ``10`` means the data source computes a summary of the metrics it received based on intervals of ``10`` seconds.

-Resolution is an additional to granularity setting that tells the data source to aggregate the data further.
+Resolution is a setting in addition to granularity that tells the data source to aggregate the data further.
 Its numeric value must be multiple of the requested granularity value.
 In the script, the data will be aggregated on 20-second intervals.
 Setting resolution is optional.